|Nutrition Facts (per serving)|

-Elderflowers infuse this versatile syrup with a unique aroma and taste.
+Elderflowers infuse this versatile simple syrup with a unique aroma and taste.
+You may have seen this product if you shop at Ikea, but you can make it at home easily.
 Use it to make beverages or as a delightful topping on fresh fruit, yogurt, and desserts.
+It offers a delicately floral taste with subtle tropical and pear nuances.

-You can use fresh or dried elderflowers for this recipe, but the flavor is best if you use freshly picked flowers.
+You can use fresh or dried flowers for this elderflower syrup recipe, but the flavor is best if you use freshly picked ones.
 Harvest the whole flower heads when the creamy white florets have just recently opened.
 Be sure to leave some flowers on the shrubs so that you (and the birds) can enjoy elderberries in late summer.
+If you would rather use dried flowers, you can easily find them online.

-If you are foraging your elderflowers from wild plants, be 100 percent certain of your identification!
-You want to use Sambucus canadensis or Sambucus nigra.
+If you are foraging your elderflowers from wild plants, be 100 percent certain of your identification.
+You want to use Sambucus canadensis or Sambucus nigra to make elderflower syrup.

 20 to 25 elderflower umbels

 2 1/4 pounds (1 kilogram) granulated sugar

 Rinse flower umbels and give them a good shake to remove any insects or debris.

 Add lemon juice and zest to flowers.

 Once sugar has completely dissolved, pour hot syrup over elderflowers and lemon.
 Stir well.

-Cover bowl or container and leave mixture at room temperature for 3 to 5 days.
-During this time, the flavor of the elderflowers will infuse syrup.
+Cover bowl or container and leave mixture at room temperature for three to five days.
+During this time, the flavor of the elderflowers will infuse the syrup.

 Strain elderflower syrup through a sieve or colander lined with cheesecloth or butter muslin.